mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

     Use color palette for ... colors or less.
         Select the maximum amount of colors that need to be present in a group before the encoder will try to store them as a palette.
     Delta palette
         Whether to use a Delta-palette, also called a lossy-palette.
-Cannot figure out what this is.
+This compresses the palette, but there's no official documentation yet on how exactly.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
         - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.